zkwinkle/website/src/components/blog_posts/configuring nixos server.md

 ## Configuration structure

 The flake will look inside the [`configuration/`](https://github.com/zkwinkle/website-server/blob/82a3738db00184965c14029a8977506780003b80/configuration) folder for our config.
-There it will look for a [`default.nix`](https://github.com/zkwinkle/website-server/blob/82a3738db00184965c14029a8977506780003b80/configuration/default.nix) file, where we just include all the other modules.
+There, it will look for a [`default.nix`](https://github.com/zkwinkle/website-server/blob/82a3738db00184965c14029a8977506780003b80/configuration/default.nix) file, where we just include all the other modules.

 ## Basic config

 The boot options inside [`boot.nix`](https://github.com/zkwinkle/website-server/blob/82a3738db00184965c14029a8977506780003b80/configuration/boot.nix), as well as the user optins inside [`configuration.nix`](https://github.com/zkwinkle/website-server/blob/82a3738db00184965c14029a8977506780003b80/configuration/boot.nix) are covered inside the [Linode guide](https://www.linode.com/docs/guides/install-nixos-on-linode/).
-You can also look for the options in the [**NixOS** search index](https://search.nixos.org/options) to understand them.
+You can also look for the options in the [NixOS search index](https://search.nixos.org/options) to understand them.

 # Network setup

-The theme with using **NixOS** is that once I found the right options and their docs, everything came together incredibly easy, and we'll see this first with the basic network setup.
+I had a constant theme with using NixOS, at first I had trouble getting off the ground and just figuring out where to start; but once I found the right options and their docs, everything came together incredibly easy.

+We'll see this first with the basic network setup.

 From the [`net.nix`](https://github.com/zkwinkle/website-server/blob/82a3738db00184965c14029a8977506780003b80/configuration/net.nix) file: